-The affairs of the Corporation shall be managed by a board of no fewer than 9 to a maximum of 13 directors, each of whom at the time of his the election and throughout e hiterm of office shall be a voting member of the Corporation.
-The whole board shall be retired at each annual meeting, but shall be eligible for re-election if otherwise qualified.
-Each director shall be elected to hold office until the next annual meeting after he shall have been elected or until his successor shall have been duly elected and qualified.
-The election may be by a show of hands unless a ballot is demanded by any member.
+The affairs of the Corporation shall be managed by a Board Directors including 4 Officers and 9 Directors, each of whom at the time of the election and throughout the term of office shall be a voting Member of the Corporation.
+The election may be by a show of hands unless a ballot is requested by any member.
+In the case where the Annual General Meeting is held virtually, a digital poll may be conducted by the Nomination Chair.

-maximum in the same role the unless uncontestedBy-laws
+The Board of Directors shall be elected by the Members.
+The term of office of the Directors and Officers shall be from the date of the meeting at which they are elected or appointed until the next annual meeting or until their successors are elected or appointed.

+Officers (President, Vice-President, Secretary, Treasurer) shall serve maximum 3 consecutive one year terms on the Executive in the same role.
+If no Member with the appropriate skill set seeks or accepts nomination for the role up to or at the election, the Officer may extend the term for another year.

+Officers shall have staggered terms to enable continuity and consistency.
+Commencing on the approval of these By-laws by the Membership at an Annual General Meeting, the President and Vice President shall serve maximum three consecutive terms and the Treasurer and Secretary shall serve maximum two consecutive terms to allow for staggering.
+After these initial maximum terms all positions will revert to three consecutive terms.

+Directors are not limited to number of consecutive terms.

+The role of Past President is a non-elected position invited to serve in a mentorship role to the Board.
+If the immediate past President is not available to serve in the role, the Board may invite another past President to fill the role.
+The Past President is entitled to one vote at Board meetings.
+The Past President may serve for a one year term that can be renewed by motion of the Board for up to two consecutive years.

 VACANCIES, BOARD OF DIRECTORS

-Vacancies on the Board of Directors, however caused, may, so long as a quorum of directors remain in office, be filled by the directors from among the qualified members of the Corporation, if they shall see fit to do so; otherwise such vacancy shall be filled at the next annual meeting of the members at which the directors for the ensuing year are elected.
-If there is not a quorum of directors, the remaining directors shall forthwith call a meeting of the members to fill the vacancy or vacancies.
+Vacancies on the Board, however caused, may, so long as a quorum of Directors remain in office, be filled by the Directors from among the qualified Members of the Corporation, if they shall see fit to do so; otherwise such vacancy shall be filled at the next annual general meeting of the Members at which the Directors for the ensuing year are elected.
+If there is not a quorum of Directors, the remaining Directors shall call a meeting of the Members to fill the vacancy or vacancies within 30 days.

-INDEMNITIES TO DIRECTORS AND OTHERS
+INDEMNITIES TO DIRECTORS AND OFFICERS

-Every director of the Corporation or other person who has undertaken or is about to undertake any liability on behalf of the Corporation or any company controlled by it and their heirs, executors and administrators, and estate and effect, respectively, shall from time to time and at all times be indemnified and saved harmless out of the funds of the Corporation from and against:
+Every Director and Officer of the Corporation or other person who has undertaken or is about to undertake any liability on behalf of the Corporation or any company controlled by it and their heirs, executors and administrators, and estate and effect, respectively, shall from time to time and at all times be indemnified and saved harmless out of the funds of the Corporation from and against:

-All costs, charges and expenses whatsoever which such director or other person sustains or incurs in about any action, suit or proceedings which is brought, commenced or prosecuted against him, or in respect of any act, deed, matter or thing whatsoever, made, done or permitted by him, in or about the execution of the duties of his office or in respect of any such liability;
+All costs, charges and expenses whatsoever which such Director or other person sustains or incurs in about any action, suit or proceedings which is brought, commenced or prosecuted against the Director or Officer, or in respect of any act, deed, matter or thing whatsoever, made, done or permitted, in or about the execution of the duties of the office or in respect of any such liability;

-All other costs, charges and expenses which are sustained or incurs in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his wilful neglect or default.
+All other costs, charges and expenses which are sustained or incurred in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by wilful neglect or default.

 POWERS